subquery/documentation/docs/academy/herocourse/module3.md

 }
 ```

-This will query the councillors, and for each councillor return the number of votes and for each councillor also return the totalCount and the number of approved votes as can be seen below.
+The above code will query the councillors.
+It will return the **number of votes**, the **totalCount**, and the **number of approved votes** for each councillor.

+The result should look similar to as follwos:

 ```
 {